kokitsuyuzaki/TensorLyCV/README.md

 ## Example with parallel environment (GridEngine)

-If `GridEngine` (`qsub` command) is available in your environment, you can add the `qsub` command after the `--cluster` option.
-This allows jobs to be submitted to multiple nodes and the computations to be distributed.
+If `GridEngine` (`qsub` command) is available in your environment, you can add the `qsub` command.
+Just adding the `--cluster` option, the jobs are submitted to multiple nodes and the computations are distributed.

 ```bash
 snakemake -j 2 --config input=data/vaccine_tensor.npy outdir=output \